-Starting this year, we will work with guest curators from different parts of the world.
+For the seventh edition of ICAF we have worked with guest curators from different parts of the world.
 Our guest curators are our eyes and ears in their own country, continent and/or community.
 From now on we plan to have different guest curators for each new ICAF edition.
 This way ICAF will not only be international in terms of its festival programming, but also in the very heart of the organization.
-For the upcoming ICAF-7 (themed ‘Movement’) we are proud to announce that our guest curators are: Dr. Matt Jennings (Northern Ireland), Tania Cañas (Australia) and Bonnie Chan (Hong Kong).
+For ICAF-7 (themed ‘Movement’) our guest curators were: Dr. Matt Jennings (Northern Ireland), Tania Cañas (Australia) and Bonnie Chan (Hong Kong).
 We can’t wait to see you in 2017!

 “It is not our responsibility to change our narratives to fit existing ideas of art; rather, art must change to accommodate our narratives."